didiersmith/steve/chapters/monkeybot.md

 ## 0. Monkeybot

-# TODO rewrite as Russell.
-Make sure TV is introduced in folgers.

-Vincent awoke in the diner, next to Russell and across from Stacy.
+Russell had never been one for reality TV.
+Even though this version - StevieNix - was higher stakes than usual, he still found himself watching on fast-forward most of the time.

+At least there were some decent episodes.
+The most recent one in the Terrarium had been a blast.

+He was flipping through the channels, trying to see what Filbert was up to, when Vincent appeared in the seat next to him.
+Stacy jumped a little and spilled her Folgers.

-"What happened?" he asked.
+"What happened?"
+Vincent asked.

+"You just popped up!"
+Stacy said.
+"I wish you wouldn't do that."

+"Huh?"
+Vincent asked.

-"You got shot," Russell replied.
+Russell realized that Vincent was confused.
+He attempted to explain.
+"You got shot," he said.
 "In the back."

 "Was it bad?"